 Smaller Barbados is perfect for sun, sea, and sand, but the island itself can be easily explored within a week.
 That makes it great for a short holiday, whereas Jamaica may be suited to a longer one.

-Make your way to Oistins and Miami Beach for great swimming waters and one of the best sunsets in the Caribbean.
-Beaches in Barbados can get busy with tourists, and it can be harder to find a secluded beach here than it is in much larger Jamaica.
+It’s worth noting though that beaches in Barbados can get busy with tourists, and it can be harder to find a secluded beach here than it is in much larger Jamaica.

 One of our favorites is Bottom Bay.
-It’s not a great swimming spot, but it’s secluded, romantic, and with swaying palm trees it has a real desert island feel to it.
+It’s not a great swimming spot, but it’s secluded, romantic, and with swaying palm trees it has a real deserted island feel to it.

 Barbados’ teeming sea-life can also be viewed when out and about swimming and snorkeling.
 Bell Buoy reef, near Accra Beach is the perfect place to spot angel fish and parrot fish.
 A great underwater camera – such as this one – is a must.

 While at Carlise Bay Marine Park you can dive among numerous ship wrecks that have been taken over by colorful fish, nurse sharks, and manta rays!

-This is a popular spot, but this long stretch of gorgeous white sand is your stereotypical Caribbean paradise.
+This is a popular spot, and this long stretch of gorgeous white sand is your stereotypical Caribbean paradise.
 Expect clear blue water, great snorkeling, and one of the best sunsets in the region.

 For another beautiful beach with calm swimming water, head to Bloody Bay.
 The turquoise-hued water is a great place to swim, snorkel, paddle board and more.

 In particular, the iconic Blue Mountains are stunning, and the gorgeous 14 mile Blue Mountain Peak Trail takes you through jungle waterfalls, coffee plantations and more as you make your way up Jamaica’s highest peak.

-For panoramic views of the island head to Holywell National Park in the Blue Mountains.
-Here you can hike up through the jungle.
-Our top tip is to rent a tent and camp for a night or two – the stars up here, and the sunrise in the morning, are unrivaled.
+For more panoramic views of the island head to Holywell National Park in the Blue Mountains.
+There you can hike up through the jungle.
+Our top tip is to rent a tent and camp for a night or two.
+The stars up there, and the sunrise in the morning, are unrivalled.